rosado-io/docs/strategies/biometric.md

 Apart from the short token lifetimes, it's also common for sensitive apps to ask the user to re-login by biometric after the app process is killed and relaunched.

-&#x20;The SDK should be configured to use `transientTokenStorage` so the tokens are stored in memory, and will be cleared when the app is closed.
+The SDK should be configured to use TransientTokenStorage so the tokens are stored in memory, and will be cleared when the app is closed.
 So the end-users must authenticate with biometrics again.

 {% tabs %}
 {% tab title="iOS" %}